AshtreeBV/metadhana-whitepaper/docs/games/game-partners.md

 # **Game Partners**

-Below are a list of official game partners that the MetaDhana project supports.
-These projects are either previously developed games that plugged-in to our ecosystem or games under development seeking for mutual benefits and partnerships.
+Below is a list of official game partners that the MetaDhana project supports.
+These projects are either previously developed games that plugged-in into our ecosystem or games under development seeking mutual benefits and partnerships.

 ## **1. Rooster Wars**